mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "We bow to no one, Melna.
 Not even to a senator."

-  Pomri and Melna finished their last morsels of lunch while Linyu had stopped about halfway through the bread.
+  Pomri and Melna finished their last morsels of lunch while Linyu had stopped about halfway through the bread to resume hae twisting of the wire.

+  Melna paused to help hae pack up the bread.
 "Here.
 You can put the bread back so you can eat the rest later," she said to Linyu.

   Thi said, "Okay," hae throat struggling a little less than before.

   Melna trimmed Linyu's bread at the biting edge and then put it back into its kelp package.

-  "We're headed to the trains toward Shaki, but first I have to stop by the conduit, ok?"

-  She took hae hand and traced the path they would take on hae palm.

-  "Just hold tightly to my hand, and I won't let you run into anything."

-  "Okay," thi said.

-  Melna led the way while Pomri took the rear to keep a sharper eye for trouble.
-They passed over a bridge to the first island, upon which a public garden was built full of trees that grew high above the nearby buildings.

 <!-- Talking about Ulukoma -->

-  "Have you been to a conduit before?"
-Melna asked along the path.
+  "Have you been to Rudjan before?"
+Melna asked.

-  "Before," thi said with a longing tone.
+  "Before," thi said with a longing tone, stopping hae fiddling with the wire.

-  "Before what?"

   Thi hesitated and looked away, but Melna didn't relent this time.

   "Linyu.
 I know that whatever happened to you must be difficult to remember, but if..." she hesitated to push her own troubles out of her mind.
 "If your parents or any of your family are out there, they must be worried looking for you."